kevorks/from_el_to_adj/README.md

 # from_el_to_adj
-Function to convert an edgelist to adjacency matrix
+Function to convert an edgelist to adjacency matrix for network data analysis.

 ```r
 # read for instance the facebook data